Vrishabhavathi River

 The Vrishabhavathi River is a minor river, a tributary of the Arkavathy, that flows through the south of the Indian city of Bangalore.
 The river was once so pristine that the water from it was used for drinking and used by the famous Gali Anjaneya temple but is now highly polluted due to pollutants from industrial, agricultural and domestic sources.

 Etymology

 Vrishabhavathi is derived from the Sanskrit word Vrishabha which refers to a bull.
 The river is believed to originate at the feet of the monolithic Nandi statue at the Big Bull Temple in Basavanagudi, hence giving it the name Vrishabhavathi.

 Course

+The river is a confluence of 2 streams.
+The longer stream originates near the Kadu Malleshwara Temple in Malleswaram.
+A smaller stream of the river originates The origin of the smaller stream is near the Dodda Ganesha and the Dodda Basava Temple near Bugle Rock in Basavanagudi, and joins the longer stream near Mysore Road.